 \subsubsection{Learning Outcomes}

-To assess immediate recall and comprehension, participants completed a ~10 minute, in-session assessment that consisted of short answer questions (SAQs), single-answer multiple choice questions (SMAQs), multi-answer multiple choice questions (MMAQs), and matching questions.
+To assess immediate recall and comprehension, participants completed a $\sim$10 minute, in-session assessment that consisted of short answer questions (SAQs), single-answer multiple choice questions (SMCQs), multi-answer multiple choice questions (MMCQs), and matching questions.
 The immediate recall assessment was scored out of 12 points.

 To assess long-term recall, participants were sent a brief follow-up assessment three days post-session that consisted of one short answer question, one single-answer multiple choice question, and one matching question designed to reassess the learning outcomes targeted by the initial, immediate assessment.
 The long-term recall assessment was scored out of 6 points.